AndrehPontes/itriad_nextjs/README.md

-# Next.js with react-bootstrap example
+# Next.js with react-bootstrap home page web site Itriad

 This example shows how to use Next.js along with [react-bootstrap](https://react-bootstrap.github.io/).